Difference Between Bipolar and BPD, Causes, Risk Factors, Complications & Symptoms

 Is BPD and Bipolar Disorder the Same?
 What’s the Difference Between Bipolar And BPD?

 BPD symptoms vs Bipolar?
 Similar symptoms of bipolar disease and borderline personality disorder can include impulsive behavior, intense emotional responses, and desperation.
 The two situations become mixed up as a result.
-However, borderline personality disorder (BPD) and bipolar disorder are two separate illnesses with different symptoms and treatment options.
+However, borderline personality disorder (BPD) and bipolar disorder are separate illnesses with different symptoms and treatment options.

 Do I Have Bipolar Disorder or BPD?
 Similarities Between Bipolar Vs BPD